akhil2510/akhil2510/README.md

-- 🌱 I’m currently learning spring-boot , JPA , servlets.
+- 🌱 I’m currently learning Nodejs, PostgreSQL ,Python .

 - 👨🏻‍🤝‍👨🏻 I’m looking to collaborate on backend devlopment using JAVA